-In addition to the following risk factors, you should read "Material U.S. Federal Tax Consequences" for a more complete discussion of the expected material U.S. federal and non-U.S. income tax considerations relating to us and the ownership and disposition of our units.
+In addition to the following risk factors, you should read "Material U.S. federal income tax consequences" for a more complete discussion of the expected material U.S. federal and non-U.S. income tax considerations relating to us and the ownership and disposition of our units.